cjwhyte/formalising_ach_mphil/README.md

 To reproduce the results reported in:

-- Simulations 1 and 2 - run plasticattractor_centralscript.py which calls the functions plasticattractor_networksims, plasticattractor_behaviour, plasticattractor_behaviouralanalysis, and plasticattractor_decoding.
+- Simulations 1 and 2 - run plasticattractor_centralscript.py which calls the functions plasticattractor_networksims, plasticattractor_behaviour, and plasticattractor_decoding.

 - Simulations 3 - run plasticattractor_errors.py